-To connect your cluster, log into the CAST AI console and navigate to Connect cluster window, EKS tab.
+To connect your cluster, log in to the CAST AI console and navigate to Connect cluster window, EKS tab.
 Copy the provided script and run it in your terminal or cloud shell.
 Make sure that kubectl is installed and can access your cluster.

-The script will create
+The script will create following kubernetes objects related to

 The agent will run in a read-only mode, providing savings suggestions without applying any actual modifications.